 The venue is a remote area in the Simpson Desert.
 Disabled Portaloo style toilets are available just outside the concert area.
 Our staff will do their best to assist anyone with a disability to the concert area.
 Please contact us to discuss your individual requirements and we will advise and assist you.

-In relation to parking just look out for the signs to disabled parking upon arrival, they will be sign-posted.
+In relation to parking, just look out for signs to disabled parking spots as they will be sign-posted.

 Will vehicle access to Big Red be restricted during the concert period?

-After a thorough review of the 2015 event and consultation with the police and council, for the safety of everyone including the 1,200-plus kids expected to be at the event Big Red will be closed to vehicle traffic throughout the event from Sunday 3rd to Thursday 6th July.
-If you are planning to drive over Big Red as part of your trip to the Big Red Bash, please plan to do it outside these times.
+After a thorough review of the 2015 event, and in consultation with the police and council, the Big Red dune will be closed to vehicle traffic for the safety of everyone, including the 1,200-plus kids expected to be at the event.
+If you are planning to drive over Big Red as part of your trip to the Big Red Bash, please do it outside of these times.

 Where can I fill up with water?

 There will be 2 convenient locations to fill your water supplies.
 Water will be available at the free camping location (taps on the right-hand side of the road heading into BIrdsville) or at the Bronco Branding yards.
 Please try not to line up on the road while waiting your turn to fill up with water.

 For all general enquiries please contact the Big Red Bash below.